keola-dunn/vandy-menu-app/README.md

 I eat at commons a couple times a week, but not for any reason in particular.
 They’ve added a bunch of new options though.

+# Requirements

+This application should be a text messaging application where the users text a standard phone number and receive a text message from the application as a response.

+The application should communicate in the text message response the menu for a particular day, time, and location based on the user input.

+The user should be able to inquire about all campus dining locations, meaning all on campus locations listed on the Vanderbilt campus dining website.

+The application should indicate in message responses if the dining hall is within 1 hour of closing

+The application should indicate if a campus dining location is closed in the text message response.

+# Development Approach